carmenalab/brain-python-interface/docs/analysis.rst

 This is a perfectly valid way to get the data, but will get old in a hurry.
 The purpose of the ``db.dbfunctions`` module is to reduce the number of steps required to accomplish simple database tasks::

-    from db import dbfunctions as dbfn
+    from ..db import dbfunctions as dbfn
     te = dbfn.TaskEntry(ID_NUMBER)
     paramA = te.paramA
     hdf = te.hdf